nicklockwood/GLView/README.md

 The content rectangle used to specify the portion of the image which is textured.
 This rect is measured in image pixels.
 In most cases the size of this rect will match the image size and the origin will be zero, however if the image content has been trimmed from its original size, the contentRect may be smaller than the bounds specified by the image size.

+    @property (nonatomic, readonly) BOOL premultipliedAlpha;

+Images that have translucent parts can either use premultiplied or non-premultiplied alpha. iOS typically uses premultiplied alpha when loading images and this is the default for non-PVR images.
+PVR images generated using Apple's command-line tools do not have premultiplied alpha, so for PVR images it is assumed that the image does not have premultiplied alpha so this property will be NO for PVR images by default, however some tools have the option to generate PVR images with premultiplied alpha, and this is generally recommended to avoid odd black or white halos around opaque parts of the image.
+There is no way to detect if a PVR image was generated with premultiplied alpha, so if you know that it was, or if the image looks wrong when rendered, you can toggle this property using the `imageWithPremultipliedAlpha:` method.
+See the Premultiplied Alpha section below for more details.

     @property (nonatomic, readonly) const GLfloat *textureCoords;

 The texture coordinates used for rendering the image.
 These are handy if you need to render the image yourself using OpenGL functions instead of using the `drawAtPoint:` or `drawInRect:` methods.
 The textureCoords array will always contain exactly 8 GLfloat values.